TheChildWalrus/Emmaitar/README.md

 In this metadata file you specify:
 - the author name;
 - the painting's title (different from the filename);
-- the in-game dimensions of the painting (in blocks);
+- the in-game dimensions of the painting (width and height, in blocks);
 - and a list of dyes used to craft it.

 Here is an example of a metadata file: `gondolin.epm` for a painting `gondolin.png`.